Powerlearnproject/se-day1-assignment-godiya-png/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-mastering complexity: mastering this complexity becomes critical to ensuring relaiability and performance Mastering process: the process involves a structured approach to software development ensuring efficiency,quality,and adaptability.
+Mastering process: the process involves a structured approach to software development ensuring efficiency,quality,and adaptability.
 Mastering machine: Mastering machine refers to understanding and optmizing how software interacts with hardware, operating system, and computational resources.